Incident, Request, Problem, Change

 - A customer’s computer is not backing up correctly.

-A major incident is any service disruption known to or expected to have impact resulting in multiple incidents, whether or not multiple reports have already occurred.
-While a frequent use case for major incident is service outages, a service need not be completely down to qualify as a major incident.
-A service that is available but functioning incorrectly for multiple users also qualifies.
-In certain high severity cases, additional coordination or communication resources and activities may be used.
+A major incident is any service disruption known to or expected to have an impact resulting in multiple incidents, whether or not multiple reports have already occurred.
+While a frequent use case for major incidents is service outages, a service need not be completely down to qualify as a major incident.
+A service that is available but functioning in a degraded state for multiple users also qualifies.

 Problem